Michalis Sarris shared his opinion about past events that is happening now, and that waiting for Cyprus in the near future.

 - We need to help young entrepreneurs start their own business.
-Someone not stand, but some will succeed.
-In addition, we should encourage people to be educated in the areas that will be developed in the near future, for example in the energy sector.
-Necessary to change the educational system in order to prevent inconsistencies qualification requirements of the market.
-We have many graduates, but not in areas that are now in demand.
-Unfortunately, for some time, we have to put up with the outflow of specialists abroad: many young people after graduation prefer to work for several years in other countries.
-Nevertheless, in the long term, these measures will help to reduce the unemployment rate.
+Someone will not stand, but some will succeed.
+In addition, we must encourage the population to receive education in those areas that will develop in the near future, for example, in the energy sector.
+It is necessary to change the educational system in order to prevent the discrepancy of qualification with the requirements of the market.
+We have a lot of graduates, but not in the areas that are in demand now.
+Unfortunately, for some time we will have to cope with the outflow of specialists abroad: many young people after graduating from university will prefer to work for several years in other countries.
+Nevertheless, in the future these measures will help to reduce the level of unemployment.

 - Now small and medium business is dying out, the shops are closed, people are losing their jobs ...
 What is your economic forecast for Cyprus for the next three months?

-- I think not only the next few months, but the next two years will be very difficult for Cyprus.
-To some extent, to blame unfavorable financial situation in the country.
-In addition, certain industries were saturated.
-Over time, successful companies get on their feet again.
-Those who will not be able to overcome the difficulties, it makes sense to try yourself in another area.
-Again, it will depend on how soon we will restore confidence in the banking system, how quickly investors again believe that Cyprus - the best place for investment.
-We have to wait and watch.
-Indeed, an important role is played here by the psychological factor.
-But one thing we can predict with confidence: we will have a long difficult period before the country will overcome the crisis.
+- It seems to me, not only the next few months, but the next two years will be very difficult for Cyprus.
+To some extent, the unfavorable financial situation in the country is to blame for this.
+In addition, individual industries were oversaturated.
+Over time, successful enterprises will rise to their feet again.
+For those who fail to overcome difficulties, it makes sense to try yourself in another field.
+Again, everything will depend on how soon we will restore confidence in the banking system, how quickly investors will again believe that Cyprus is the best place for investment.
+It remains for us to wait and watch.
+After all, an important role is played by the psychological factor.
+But one can be predicted with certainty: we are facing a long difficult period before the country comes out of the crisis.

 Brussels and Moscow - what really happened?

 - In the Cypriot press covered a variety of versions of the events of March in Brussels and then in Moscow.
 Tell us in a nutshell, what happened in reality.